 The Rowland Foundation hosts the largest one-day educational conference in Vermont each fall at the University of Vermont.
 The Annual Rowland Conference is intended for educators, students, and community members interested in improving the culture and climate of schools.

 The Annual Rowland Conference keynote speakers are nationally recognized thought leaders whose remarks establish the conference theme for the day.
 The Rowland Conference workshop sessions are led by practitioners who build on the conference theme and offer concrete strategies for educators, students, and community members who want to make a difference in their schools.
-Vermont educators are invited to submit workshop proposals by using this form.
-To learn more, please visit our Conference Workshops page.

 The Annual Rowland Conference offers a discount for early-bird registration in the spring.
 Schools are encouraged to attend as eight-member school teams, which typically include the principal/head of school, teachers, curriculum leaders, counselors, school board members, and/or support staff.
 Once they have registered one or more teams of eight, schools are able to add up to three students (per team) for a nominal fee.
 The Superintendent can be added to any registered school team of eight free of charge.